PacktPublishing/Embedded-Systems-Programming-with-Cxx/Chapter01/Chapter01_Example01_Yocto_Build/README.md

 Analyze the commands written in the `.sh` files.

+Change `step07_build_the_image.sh` by replacing `core-image-minimal` with `core-image-base`, `core-image-container` or `core-image-dev` to experience different set ups.

 Check Yocto documentation system requirements to ensure that your environment is elegible and correctly set up.

-Find out more information about the Toolchain compiler by running `which g++` and `g++ --version`.